Nancy Allen-Scannell

 Sasha Martin

-Sasha joined MSPCC in 2023 as the Foundation Relations Associate.
-In this role, Sasha coordinates with agency staff to write and edit foundation grant proposals to fund various programs and advocacy work of MSPCC, The NAN Project, and other programs of Eliot Community Human Services.
+Sasha joined MSPCC in 2023 and currently serves as the Corporate Relations Manager.
+In this role, Sasha will manage all corporate events and volunteer opportunities and work to grow MSPCC’s corporate partner relationships.
 Sasha received a Bachelor’s in Social Work at Florida State University and a Master’s in Social Work at Boston College.
 Prior to MSPCC, Sasha interned with a capacity-building nonprofit in collaboration with the strategy and operations team to work on a range of projects and special initiatives.

 - Contact Sasha at smartin@mspcc.org.